software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > An anonymous user, that is an user who is not signed in, should be able to see the quiz list.
 However, they should not be able to add a quiz.
 That is, the links for adding a quiz should not be visible if the user is not signed in.
 >
 > After signing in, the teacher should be able to add a quiz.
 However, the teacher should only be able to edit and delete quizzes they have added themselves.
-That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz."
+That is, the "Edit" link and the "Delete" button in the quiz list should only be visible if the teacher has added the quiz.
+The quiz list should also display the name of the teacher who has added the quiz."
 >
 > -- The Product Owner